3and4/Leither/doc/GongShi-en.md

 **Node Grouping**
 With the growth of network scale and traffic, storage, data processing and communication will eventually overload a network node.
 If not optimized, Leither network will fall in to the same conundrum of 7 throughput like BTC.

 Nodes within an organization can be grouped to solve the above problem.
-Neighboring nodes on SMT are grouped togather as a block.
+Neighboring nodes on SMT are grouped together as a block.
+The algorithm

 **Network Pulse**
 is an incremental sequence number broadcasted top down every **Pulse Cycle**.
 A pulse cycle is 1 second.